What if thankfulness could transform your workplace?

 These positive effects of thankfulness also play out in the workplace.
 They nurture a positive and vibrant work environment that, in turn, fosters employee well-being and strong organizational performance.

-Sylvia Melena is the Founder & CEO of Melena Consulting Group and the Author of Supportive Accountability: How to Inspire People and Improve Performance.
+SYLVIA MELENA is the Founder and CEO of Melena Consulting Group and the international award-winning author of Supportive Accountability: How to Inspire People and Improve Performance.

 1, 2, 3, 4, 5, 6 Fabio, Annamaria, Palazzeschi, Letizia, & Bucci, Ornella.
 “Gratitude in Organizations: A Contribution for Healthy Organizational Contexts.”
 Frontiers in Psychology 8 (2017): 1 – 6. https://doi.org/10.3389/fpsyg.2017.02025.
 Creative Commons License: https://creativecommons.org/licenses/by/4.0/.
 1